midnightntwrk/midnight-architecture/proposals/XXXX-first-class-adts.md

 Because Compact does not currently have first-class ADTs, calls to `read` on ledger `Cell` types can be implicit, and assignment expressions can be used as shorthand for calls to `write` on ledger `Cell`s.
-In the presence of first-class ADTs these will be ambiguous.
+In the presence of first-class ADTs these could be ambiguous.
 For this reason we consider a source language where ledger `Cell` reads and writes are explicit (in the form of calls to the `read` and `write` operations).
 For clarity, we use a fully type-annotated source language in examples, though this is not necessary.

+In Compact, top-level ledger fields with a Compact (not ledger ADT) type `T` are implicitly of ledger ADT type `Cell<T>`.
+We assume that this is always explicit in the source language.

+*[TODO: require a constructor and that every field is explicitly initialized in the source language, using the appropriate default if there was no original initializer.
+Update all the examples to include this.
+Does it let (or make) us modify the translation of the ledger slightly?]*

 The source language is then extended so that ledger ADT types are Compact types and can appear wherever Compact types can appear.
 Expressions with ledger ADT types can appear anywhere expressions can appear (and not just as the ADT subexpression in a ledger ADT operation expression).

+The target language is the same as the source language except that the first-class ledger ADTs have been translated away.
+The type system is again stratified into Compact types and ledger ADT types.

 ## Collecting First-class Ledger ADT Types